- Interfraternity Council

 - At least 12 or more credit hours at Oklahoma State University

 - Letters of Recommendation (Active members, Alumni, Professors)

 - New member classes range in size typically from 1 member to 20 members

 Want more information on the National Pan-Hellenic Council?
-Check out our Intake Booklet here!
+Check out the 2021 Greek Life booklet here!

 Statement Against Hazing